ZozuliaMykyta/ZozuliaMykyta/README.md

 ---

-**Feel free to reach out to me!**
+**Feel free to reach out!**
 I’m always open to new connections and collaborations.
 If you have interesting ideas or projects, let’s discuss them! 🤝

 ---